dezoito/dezoito.github.io/_posts/2023-11-01-rust-todo-example-application.md

 4. Return a database conncection reference that we can use in other parts of the code;

-We solve this by adding the following code to `lib.rs`
+We solve this by adding the following functions to `lib.rs`:

 ```rs